-The prevalence of anti-tissue transglutaminase IgA antibodies (anti-tTG antibodies) in patients type 1 diabetes mellitus in our study with was 11.66 % (P value equals to 0.0221 & it is considered to be statistically significant) compared to an Indian study (1) published in 2009 which was showing just slight lower prevalence of 8 % ; but , a Turkish study (14) (performed during 2006-2007) for 48 diabetic children was showing that 10 patients (20.8%) were seropositive for celiac disease using antitissue transglutaminase IgA & IgG antibodies, whereas an Egyptian study (15) had revealed a prevalence of 5.48 % for anti-tissue transglutaminase antibodies among Egyptian type children .
-Generally 1 diabetic speaking , Prevalence of coeliac disease (CD) in patients with diabetes mellitus type 1 (DM) has been estimated from 1.7 to 16.4% in different populations.16 The different rates reported between these studies may be due to a number of factors including methodological reasons (differences in type of antibody used for screening), the size and age of the cohort, and possible genuine underlying geographic differences that may be explained by genetic or environmental factors. ^{17, 18}
+The prevalence of anti-tissue transglutaminase IgA antibodies (anti-tTG antibodies) in patients with type 1 diabetes mellitus in our study was 11.66 % (P value equals to 0.0221 & it is to be statistically significant) considered compared to an Indian study (1) published in 2009 which was showing just slight lower prevalence of 8 %; but, a Turkish study (14) performed during 2006-2007) for 48 diabetic children was showing that 10 patients (20.8%) were seropositive for celiac disease using antitissue transglutaminase IgA & IgG antibodies , whereas an Egyptian study (15) had revealed a prevalence of 5.48 % for anti-tissue transglutaminase antibodies among Egyptian type 1 diabetic children .
+Generally speaking , Prevalence of coeliac disease (CD) in patients with diabetes mellitus type 1 (DM) has been estimated from 1.7 to 16.4% in different populations.
+16 The different rates reported between these studies may be due to a number of factors including methodological reasons (differences in type of antibody used for screening), the size and age of the cohort, and possible genuine underlying geographic differences that may be explained by genetic or environmental factors.
+17, 18

-In the present study, the non significance of expressing total IgA deficiency in diabetic patients of 2.5 % compared to nil in non diabetics (P value equals to 0.55) can be supported by the fact that although type 1 diabetes mellitus (T1DM) and selective IgA deficiency are both associated with the presence of non-Asp amino acids at position 57 of the HLA DQ beta chain, the frequency of this immunodeficiency in adult type 1 diabetes mellitus (T1DM) patients is not significantly increased.19
+In the present study, the non significance of expressing total IgA deficiency in diabetic patients of 2.5 % compared to nil in non diabetics (P value equals to 0.55) can be supported by the fact that although type 1 diabetes mellitus (T1DM) and selective IgA deficiency are both associated with the presence of non-Asp amino acids at position 57 of the HLA DQ beta chain, the frequency of this immunodeficiency in adult type 1 diabetes ...